Reach2sudharsan/Traffic-Intersection-Vehicle-Detection/README.md

 **By Sudharsan Gopalakrishnan**

-**SmartPark** is an application that leverages Computer Vision and Deep Lerning that enhances car parking by performing automatic path planning.
+**SmartPark** is an application that leverages Computer Vision and Deep Learning that enhances car parking by performing automatic path planning.
 It can:
 - Detect available parking spots.
 - Plan optimal parking paths for various vehicle sizes.
 - Ensure safe, collision-free parking through intelligent navigation assistance.